Reference 11 — Vertex roles and aggregation¶

 What lives behind the path is deliberately unconstrained.
 It can be a stored byte buffer, a stream of arrivals, a state-machine fed by writes, an MMIO snapshot, the output of a transform, or an aggregate of several remote vertices.
 Subscribers do not know which, and almost never need to.

 This is the facade principle.
-The :schema field (02-graph-model.md §schema discipline) is the only mechanism the protocol gives a subscriber to interrogate the contract — but it never reveals the implementation.
+The :schema field (02-graph-model.md §schema and field discipline) is the only mechanism the protocol gives a subscriber to interrogate the contract — and it never reveals the implementation.

 flowchart LR